usmanlatif306/Laravel-React-Starter-Kit-With-Inertia/README.md

 ```

 You're ready to go!
 Visit website in your browser at http://localhost:8000, and enjoy laravel authentication with react using inertia.

-# Contributing

-Thank you for considering contributing to UI!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).